killerklown/Super-Mario-Swim/README.md

 # Super-Mario-Swim
 Arcade single-player game inspired to Flappy Bird featuring Super Mario.
-Try to beat your hi-score in a endless water level that goes faster and faster... untile you inevitably die :P \#oldschool
+Try to beat your hi-score in a endless water level that goes faster and faster... until you inevitably die :P \#oldschool

 Available for: Windows, Mac OS X, Linux, HTML5.